 Biography of Laurence Overmire

-LAURENCE OVERMIRE, known to many for his work as Poet-In-Residence on The Jeff Farias Show, has had a multi-faceted career as poet, author, actor, director, educator and genealogist.
-His award-winning poetry, eclectic in form, style, and subject matter, and often provocative in its direct confrontation of social issues, has been widely published in the U.S. and abroad in hundreds of magazines, journals, and anthologies.
+Known to many for his work as Poet-In-Residence on The Jeff Farias Show, Overmire has had a multi-faceted career, not only as a poet and genealogist but also as an actor, director and educator.
+His award-winning poetry, eclectic in form, style, and subject matter, has been widely published in the U.S. and abroad in hundreds of magazines, journals, and anthologies.

-Overmire's most recent book The One Idea That Saves The World: A Call to Conscience and A Call to Action (2012) has been receiving widespread popular acclaim for its inspiring message of hope despite the dire issues that now threaten humankind.
+Overmire is also known as the author of " The One Idea That Saves The World: A Call to Conscience and A Call to Action" which has been receiving widespread popular acclaim for its inspiring message of hope despite the dire issues that now threaten humankind.
 Written in prose with a few poems interspersed, this book is speaking to people from all walks of life from all over the world by appealing to the common humanity that we all share.

 Mr. Overmire began writing poetry as a way to document and reflect upon his experience, compiling what he refers to as a “diary in art.”
 Overmire's background in the arts, rather than in academia, gives him a decidedly different perspective on the writing of poetry, one that emphasizes a right-brain as opposed to a left-brain approach and advocates complete freedom within the art form, simplicity of language, and focus on the importance of what is being expressed.
 Like an actor taking on different roles, his poems take on many voices and run the gamut from beat to lyric to classical in style and tone.
 His work is at once accessible, yet multi-layered and quite complex upon further examination.
 As a result, he has gained quite a following among those who appreciate his down-to-earth musings on what he sees going on in our world today.